Topological aspects of the NS5-brane: Constraints on RR fields

 \paragraph{Almost complex structures.} An almost complex structure (acs) on a manifold $M$ of dimension $2n$ is an endomorphism $J$ of the tangent bundle $TM$ satisfying $J^2=-1$.
 This gives $TM$ the structure of a complex vector bundle.
-From obstruction theory, an almost complex structure can be viewed as a section of the ${\rm SO}(2n)/{\rm U}(n)$ bundle associated to $TM$ \cite{St}.
-On the other hand, a {\it stable} almost complex structure (stable acs) on $M$ is a reduction of the structure group of the stable tangent bundle of $M$ from SO to U. The necessary conditions for the existence of a stable acs are the existence of integral lifts (for suitable $i$) $c_i \in H^{2i}(M; \Z)$ of the even Stiefel-Whitney classes $w_{2i}\in H^{2i}(M; \Z_2)$, that is $w_{2i}(M)=\rho_2c_i$, where $\rho_2$ is mod 2 reduction.
-This is equivalent to saying $W_{2i+1}(M)=0 \in H^{2i+1}(M; \Z)$.
+From obstruction theory, an almost complex structure can be viewed as a section of the ${\rm SO}(2n)/{\rm U}(n)$ bundle associated to $TM$ (see \cite{St}).
+On the other hand, a {\it stable} almost complex structure (stable acs) on $M$ is a reduction of the structure group of the stable tangent bundle of $M$ from SO to U. The manifold $Z^8$ has a stable acs $\omega$ if the tangent bundle $TZ^8$ is stably isomorphic to the underlying real bundle of some complex vector bundle over $Z^8$.
+This will be an actual acs if $c_4(\omega)=\chi (Z^8)$.
+The necessary conditions for the existence of a stable acs are the existence of integral lifts (for suitable $i$) $c_i \in H^{2i}(M; \Z)$ of the even Stiefel-Whitney classes $w_{2i}\in H^{2i}(M; \Z_2)$, that is $w_{2i}(M)=\rho_2c_i$, where $\rho_2$ is mod 2 reduction.
+This is equivalent to saying that the integral Stiefel-Whitney class in odd degree vanishes $W_{2i+1}(M)=0 \in H^{2i+1}(M; \Z)$.
 Such conditions are natural to impose on branes.
 In the 8-dimensional case, the two conditions are $W_3=0$ and $W_7=0$.
 The latter is automatically satisfied on our manifolds of dimension less than or equal to eight \cite{Mas}.